Introduction

 The data schema architecture of IFC defines four conceptual layers, each individual schema is assigned to exactly one conceptual layer.
 The figure below shows the schema architecture of the IFC layered architecture.

-4. Domain layer — the highest layer includes schemas containing entity definitions that are specializations of products, processes or resources specific to a certain discipline, those definitions are typically utilized for intra-domain exchange and sharing of information.
+- Domain layer — the highest layer includes schemas containing entity definitions that are specializations of products, processes or resources specific to a certain discipline, those definitions are typically utilized for intra-domain exchange and sharing of information.
+In this picture the 'tunnel' domain is transparent since this is not part of the current IFC 4.3 yet, but is aimed to be included in a future update.

 Compatibility